 Some preferred hotels in central London may sell out during these events, but there should be no problem locating acceptable crew accommodations.
 Accommodations can be sourced based on crew preferences and budget.
 For example, some crew like to stay in central London while others may prefer a country hotel close to a golf course.

 The London area has some terrific caterers who primarily service the GA market.
-While there are good in-flight catering options to be had at all airports there are no issues in bringing catering from hotels/restaurants through security and out to your aircraft, assuming this is coordination with your handler.
+While there are good in-flight catering options to be had at all airports, there are no issues in bringing catering from hotels/restaurants through security and out to your aircraft, assuming this is coordinated with your handler.
 For more information on catering, visit Air Culinaire Worldwide.

-Fashion Week 2021 returns to in-person events after going all virtual in 2020.
-Attendees should consider airports convenient to the venues such as RAF London Northolt.
-Although expected to attract business aviation operators, there is no anticipated capacity issues with local airports or hotels.
-Operators, should, however, work closely with their service providers as local services may be constrained due to worker and supply shortages.
+Attendees to Fashion Week 2023 should consider airports convenient to the venues such as RAF London Northolt.
+Although expected to attract business aviation operators, there are no anticipated capacity issues with local airports or hotels.
+Operators should, however, work closely with their service providers as local services may be constrained due to worker and supply shortages.